The First-Order Theory of Ground Tree Rewrite Graphs: An lower bound

-\begin{corollary} The first-order theory of $\Trans_1$ is hard for $\ATIME(2^{2^{\poly(n)}},\poly(n))$ under logspace reductions. \end{corollary} \begin{proof} We recycle the proof presented in Section \ref{S Lower}.
+\begin{proof} We recycle the proof presented in Section \ref{S Lower}.
 We adapt the formulas constructed in Section \ref{S Lower} to the fixed tiling system $S_1$ (instead of $S_0$).
-Recall we can compute in logspace a formula $\sol(x)$ such that for every tree $t$ we have that $\Trans_1\models\sol(t)$ if and only if $t$ corresponds to a $2^{2^n}$-solution for $S_1$.
+Recall that we can compute in logspace a formula $\sol(x)$ such that for every tree $t$ we have that $\Trans_1\models\sol(t)$ if and only if $t$ corresponds to a $2^{2^n}$-solution for $S_1$.
 It is an easy exercise to construct in logspace a formula $\mathsf{ext}$ such that for any two trees $t$ and $t'$ each satisfying $\sol$ we have $\Trans_1\models\mathsf{ext}(t,t')$ if and only if the solution corresponding to $t'$ extends that of $t$ vertically.
 We obtain that a word $w$ (with $n=|w|$ odd) is a positive instance of the linearly alternating $(2^{2^n}\times 2^{2^n})$ tiling problem if and only if $\Trans_1$ is a model of the sentence